MicrosoftDocs/data-integration/data-integration/vnet/use-data-gateways-sources-power-bi.md

 ## Supported Azure data services

-In the current release, VNet data gateways support connectivity to the following data sources:
+In the current release, VNet data gateways support connectivity to all of the following data sources.

-- AdMaD
-- Admin Insights
-- Amazon Redshift
-- Amazon S3
-- Analysis Services
-- Anaplan Connection Configuration
-- appFigures
-- AriaConnector
-- Asana
-- Assemble Views
-- AtScale cubes
-- Autodesk Construction Cloud
-- Automation Anywhere
-- AutomyDataAnalytics
-- AutoPremium
+Supported sources with secure connectivity:
 - Azure Batch
 - Azure Blob Storage
 - Azure Cosmos DB v1